If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 Say “Hi” to your business’s new best friend: business Pinterest accounts.

-Eighty percent of Pinterest pins are repins, which means this is a platform that values sharable content.
-The average life of a pin is three months, which is much longer than Facebook which averages five to six hours, and Twitter which averages at 15 to 20 minutes.
+Many Pinterest Pins are Repins, meaning this is a platform that values shareable content.
+The average life of a Pin is three months, which is much longer than Facebook, which averages five to six hours, and Twitter which averages 15 to 20 minutes.

 Since Facebook purchased Instagram, Pinterest has become the hot ticket item for business marketing.